 $5.00 US $10.00 $20.00

-Here is a partial list of my series of articles:
+Here is a brief list of my other articles:

 Basic body movements are fundamental to a good golf swing.